langwatch/better-agents/README.md

 The structure and guidelines on `AGENTS.md` ensure every new feature required for the coding assistant is properly tested, evaluated, and that the prompts are versioned.

-The `.mcp.json` comes with all the right MCPs set up so you coding assistant becomes an expert in your framework of choice and know where to find new tools.
+The `.mcp.json` comes with all the right MCPs set up so you coding assistant becomes an expert in your framework of choice and in writing Scenario tests for your agent.

 [`scenarios/`](https://github.com/langwatch/scenario) tests guarantee the agent behaves as expected, which simulates a conversation with the agent making sure it does what expected.